TopherGopher/mongotest/README.md

 # mongotest
-`mongotest` was written with the goal of testing code that relies on mongo simpler.
-The only requirement to use mongotest is to have docker running (should you wish to use the docker container method).
+`mongotest` was written with the goal of creating simple, segregated testing mongo environments.
+The only requirement to use mongotest is to have the docker daemon running (should you wish to use the docker container method).

 Example:
 ```go